(Removal of Stones in Ureter)

 - Images of your urinary system to locate the stone

 - Ask about your medical history

-- Talk to your doctor about any medicines you are taking.
-Do not start taking any new medicines, herbs, or supplements without talking to your doctor.
+- Talk to your doctor about any medications you are taking.
+Do not start taking any new medications, herbs, or supplements without talking to your doctor.

-- Arrange for a ride home from the hospital.
+- Arrange for a ride from the hospital.
 Arrange for help at home as you recover.

 - The night before your surgery, eat a light meal.
 Do not eat or drink anything after midnight unless told otherwise by your doctor.

 - You may need oxygen for a brief time after your operation.

 - You will have a tube near your incision.
 It will be removed once fluid stops draining from the wound.
 This generally happens within 3 to 4 days of surgery.